 The Annual Percentage Rate (APR) is the amount of interest you will be charged on your debt over the course of a year.

-For example, say you have 20 years left to pay your mortgage of £150,000 at a rate of 5%, the total amount will have usually have been calculated in advance, but it won't add up to £157,500, that's because the interest is paid over a longer period.
-Every time you pay off the debt you reduce the interest left to pay, but the remaining amount is also charged interest.
+For example, say you have 20 years left to pay your mortgage of £150,000 at a rate of 5%.
+The total amount will usually have been calculated in advance, but it won't add up to £157,500, because the interest is paid over a longer period.
+Every time you pay down the debt you reduce the interest left to pay, but the remaining amount is also charged interest.

 This is because you will get 5% on the original amount (£10,000), plus 5% on the interest accumulated (from the £500).
 The interest continues to compound the longer you continue to save, but this applies to debt too.

-Never simply compare the headline rate.
-Mortgages are usually a 20 year commitment, sometimes even longer, so expect the interest rate to fluctuate significantly during that time.
+Never simply compare the headline rates.
+Mortgages are usually a 25 year commitment, sometimes even longer, so expect the interest rate to fluctuate significantly during that time.

-You may think you will save money just because your comparisons show one deal is cheaper than another for the first five years, but consider what the costs will be over the entire period.
+You may think you will save money just because your mortgage comparison shows one deal is cheaper than another for the first five years, but consider what the costs will be over the entire period.